magodo/magodo.github.io-old/_posts/2016-01-31-concurrent-programming.markdown

 __Use semaphore to schedule shared resources__

 A thread could use semaphore operation to notify another thread that some condition in the program state has become true.

+# using threads for parallelism

+The set of all programs can be partitioned into the disjoint set of _sequential_ and _concurrent_ programs.

+* A sequential program is of a single logical flow
+* A concurrent program is of multiple concurrent flows.
+A parallel program is a concurrent program running on multiple processors